 I recommend taking a catamaran cruise!
 Aruba is famous for its giant Jolly Pirate booze cruise/boat ride, but we opted for something more relaxing.
 Our 3 hour catamaran cruise brought us to the Antilla ship wreck where we got to snorkel and to Boca Catalina Cove, which is known for its coral and colorful fish.
 The boat also had a rope swing and slide onboard we could jump off of.
 And a bar.
 For the adults of course.

 If you cruise to Aruba, you’ll most likely spend some time in the capital Oranjestad.
 This is also where the airport is located, so we spent some time walking around here on our last day.

 Enjoy Eagle Beach

 If you want to treat yourself, drive over to Eagle beach for a nice dinner.
 We visited Aruba during Easter break, so we attended an Easter Vigil on this beach and ate dinner afterwards.
 This beach is much calmer than Palm Beach, but equally as beautiful.

 That’s all for my Aruba travel guide!
 I’ve been to several Caribbean islands at this point, including Bermuda, The Bahamas, St. Thomas, St. Maarten, Cayman Islands, and the Dominican Republic, and definitely think Aruba is my favorite.
+Make sure to spend at least 5 days in Aruba!
 Add it to your own bucket list!

 Like this post?
 Pin it to save it for later and share with others!